padogrid/padogrid/README.md

 ## Announcements

+- *February 18, 2024 - [PadoGrid v0.9.33 released.](https://github.com/padogrid/padogrid/releases/tag/padogrid_0.9.33) This release introduces comprehensive sets of Grafana dashboards for Hazelcast and adds support for VirtualBox 7.x.*
 - *January 24, 2024 - [Geode/GemFire Split-Brain bundle updated.](https://github.com/padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb) This bundle has been updated and tested with the latest versions of Geode/GemFire and PadoGrid 0.9.33-SNAPSHOT.*
-- *December 2, 2023 - [PadoGrid Grafana container image released.](https://hub.docker.com/repository/docker/padogrid/padogrid-grafana/general) This inaugural release automatically installs [PadoGrid Hazelcast Dashboards (PHD)](https://github.com/padogrid/padogrid/wiki/Hazelcast-Grafana-App) to Grafana instances running on Docker and Kubernetes.*

 ---

 ## Tips of the Day

-1. Want to cluster MQTT brokers?
-[Try PadoGrid's Mosquitto clusters](https://github.com/padogrid/padogrid/wiki/Clustering-MQTT)
+1. Did you know [PadoGrid Hazelcast Dashboards (PHD)](https://hub.docker.com/repository/docker/padogrid/padogrid-grafana/general) can be automatically installed to Grafana instances running on Docker and Kuberntes?
+1. Need comprehensive sets of Grafana dashboards for monitoring multiple Hazelcast clusters running on Kubernetes?
+[Hazelcast Kubernetes Helm Charts](https://github.com/padogrid/bundle-hazelcast-3n4n5-k8s-kubectl_helm).
 1. How to detect and recover from a cluster split-brain problem in Geode/GemFire?
 The [Geode/GemFire Split-Brain](https://github.com/padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb) bundle walks through all possible scenarios and provides tools and guidelines to quickly recover from the disaster.
-1. Need comprehensive sets of Grafana dashboards for monitoring multiple Hazelcast clusters running on Kubernetes?
-[Hazelcast Kubernetes Helm Charts](https://github.com/padogrid/bundle-hazelcast-3n4n5-k8s-kubectl_helm).

 ---